DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 DARRIN T. MISH: They’re going to knock on your door, they’re going to put you on the spot, and they’re going to freak you out. it’s human nature.

 KATRINA MADEWELL: Been there, done that.
-Started my business at age 23, it totally happened to me and it sucked.
+Started our business at age 23, it totally happened to me and it sucked.
 I was pregnant.

 DARRIN T. MISH: If you’re human, you’re going to get anxious and you’re going to get scared, and you might even say things you don’t mean to.
 Not bad things, but you might…